masum184e/handbook/database/mysql.md

 **Advantages of Views**

 - **Simplicity:** Complex queries can be saved as a view, so users can just query the view.
-  - Instead of repeating a big join, you just SELECT \* FROM employee_info.
+  - Instead of repeating a big join, you just `SELECT * FROM employee_info`.
 - **Security:** You can restrict access to sensitive columns.
   - Example: Create a view that excludes the salary column and give users access only to that view.
 - **Reusability:** One query definition can be reused many times.